ndree97/ndree97/README.md

 # 👋 Hi, I'm Andrea

 **Software Engineer**
-Bachelor's degree holder in Electronic and Computer Engineering with experience in conducting a thesis focused on the application of Machine Learning.
+🎓 Bachelor's degree holder in Electronic and Computer Engineering with experience in conducting a thesis focused on the application of Machine Learning.

 - 🌍 I'm based in **Caserta, Italy**
 - 📧 You can contact me at **andrea.piscitelli.1997@gmail.com**
+- 🚀 I'm currently working as **Software Developer** for **3F&EDIN**
-- 🚀 I'm currently learning **Cloud Technologies** and **Container-based applications**
+- 📚 I'm currently learning **Cloud Technologies** and **Container-based applications**
 - 💡 I'm ready to further develop skills in **the Technology Area**

 ---